eldskald/dotfiles/README.md

 ### Zsh

 It is very useful to have specific aliases on different machines and there is no use keeping everything here on this repository.
+It is also very common for tools like nvm, rvm, etc to need add some lines to your `.zshrc` or `.bashrc`.

-After installing [zsh](https://wiki.archlinux.org/title/zsh) dotfiles, a `.zshrc_override` file will be added to your home folder.
-It is already being sourced by `.zshrc` and is ignored by this repository.
+After installing [zsh](https://wiki.archlinux.org/title/zsh) dotfiles, a `.zshrc` file will be added to your home directory.
+This file isn't on the repository, so you can change it however you want.
+All it does is source the dotfiles configs, so whenever you pull you it won't affect your changes on `.zshrc` and the new sourced updated configs should work fine.

 ### Neovim